MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 Use the Azure Key Vault documentation to create a key vault and the key that you want to use for Azure Information Protection.
 For example, see [Get started with Azure Key Vault](/azure/key-vault/key-vault-get-started).

-To create an HSM-protected key on-premises and import it to your key vault as an HSM-protected key, follow the procedures in [How to generate and transfer HSM-protected keys for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/).
+To create an HSM-protected key on-premises and transfer it to your key vault as an HSM-protected key, follow the procedures in [How to generate and transfer HSM-protected keys for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/).

 A key that is stored in Key Vault has a key ID.
 This key ID is a URL that contains the name of the key vault, the keys container, the name of the key, and the key version.
 For example: **https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333**.
 You must configure the Azure Rights Management service from Azure Information Protection to use this key, by specifying its URL.